 - Metadata harvesting tools that can accommodate the variety of metadata generated and used by NEES sites and users.
 The NEES Metadata Harvesting Protocol will be developed as an extension to existing NMI services, to provide a means of providing the central repository with access to metadata from sites.
-In addition, NEES-specific metadata models and formats will be developed by the SI in conjunction with the sites.
+In addition, the SI will support community development of NEES-specific models and formats.
 This activity will as much as possible leverage existing metadata practice by the sites and within the community - Data discovery tools that support attribute-based location of data sets in NEESgrid repositories.
 Again, these will be implemented as extensions to existing NMI services.
 These will enable NEES users during, for instance, collaborative sessions, to discover the location of data and metadata items of interest in NEESgrid repositories, which can then be accessed using NMI services such as GridFTP. - Administrative tools for managing data repositories and access to data.
-NEESgrid will provide basic tools for managing repositories, including facilities for adding, deleting, and moving dataset from repositories; adding, deleting, and editing links between data and metadata items; and editing access control parameters for data items.
+NEESgrid will provide basic tools for managing repositories, including facilities for adding, deleting, and moving datasets from repositories; adding, deleting, and editing links between data and metadata items; and editing access control parameters for data items.

-Figure 4: Global structure of the NEESgrid system architecture.
+Figure 5: Global structure of the NEESgrid system architecture